 There are lots of little problems that can generate duplicate URLs.
 But the worst is the Exploding URL, aka the Duplication Toilet Bowl of Death.

 URL stands for ‘uniform resource locator’ – the unique address for any one page or file on your web site.
-It’s very, very important that you have one unique URL for each page – read the canonicalization series for the in-depth explanation, or read my Search Engine Land article on the same subject for the digest version.
+It’s very, very important that you have one unique URL for each page – read my Search Engine Land article on canonicalization for more information.

 Say you have a site that delivers different content to people who live in different cities.
 You let folks choose by clicking on a map.
 Once they click, you add a query string like “?city=seattle” on to the end of the URL.